GhostPack/Rubeus/README.md

 In order to request a service ticket for an account using an enterprise principal (i.e. *user@domain.com*), the `/enterprise` flag can be used.

 By default, several differences exists between TGS-REQ's generated by Rubeus and genuine TGS-REQ's.
 To form TGS-REQ's more inline with genuine requests, the `/opsec` flag can be used, this will also cause an additional TGS-REQ to be sent automatically when a service ticket is requested for an account configured for unconstrained delegation.
 As this flag is intended to make Rubeus traffic more stealthy, it cannot by default be used with any encryption type other than `aes256` and will just throw a warning and exit if another encryption type is used.
-To allow for other encryption types to be used with the `/opsec` changes, the `/force` flag exists.

 To play with other scenarios manually, `/tgs:X` can be used to supply an additional ticket which is appended to the request body.
-This also adds the constrained delegation KDC option as well as avoids dynamically determining the domain from the given SPN `/service:X`, for this reason the `/usesvcdomain` flag has been implemented to force the request to use the domain from the given SPN `/service:X` which is useful for requesting delegated service tickets from a foreign domain.
+This also adds the constrained delegation KDC option as well as avoids dynamically determining the domain from the given SPN `/service:X`, for this reason the `/targetdomain:X` argument has been implemented to force the request to use the supplied domain which is useful for requesting delegated service tickets from a foreign domain or tickets with usual SPNs.

+The `/u2u` flag was implemented to request User-to-User tickets.
+Together with the `/tgs:X` argument (used to supply the target accounts TGT), the `/service:X` argument can be the username of the account the supplied TGT is for (with the `/tgs:X` argument).
+The `/targetuser:X` argument will request a PAC of any other account by inserting a PA-FOR-USER PA data section with the `target user's` username.

+The `/printargs` flag will print the arguments required to forge a ticket with the same PAC values if the PAC is readable.
+This could be done by supplying the `/servicekey:X` argument or performing a `/u2u` request with a known session key.

 Requesting a TGT for dfm.a and then using that ticket to request a service ticket for the "LDAP/primary.testlab.local" and "cifs/primary.testlab.local" SPNs: